bilabon/pjjob/README.md

     FLUSH PRIVILEGES;

-if you want to use MySQL database, just create file: `mkdir basic/local_settings.py` with content:
+if you want to use MySQL database, just create file: `touch basic/local_settings.py` with content:

     DATABASES = {